 No, anyone may attend the main ceremony, which is held at 8:30 a.m. in Alumni Memorial Park.

-Tickets are not required for seating at the School of Architecture ceremony, but be considerate of your fellow classmates and their family/friends who will be in attendance.
-Please be courteous and refrain from reserving more than one contiguous row.
+Tickets are not required for seating at the School of Architecture ceremony, however, we ask quests to be considerate and try to refrain from holding multiple/continuous rows of seats.
 Seating is available on a first come, first served basis.

 The main ceremony is open to all undergraduate and graduate degree candidates.
 USC Interim President Wanda M. Austin will address the students during the main ceremony, where students will then be asked to move their tassels from the right side of their cap to the left — the traditional sign of graduation.

 The procession begins at 8:30 a.m. and the ceremony at 9 a.m., but we recommend guests arrive by 7 a.m. to secure parking and seating.

 If you would like to drop off guests with wheelchairs on campus, please enter campus through the Royal Street Entrance (formerly Entrance #4), located on Jefferson Blvd. at the Royal Street Intersection.
 Guests may be dropped off behind Leavey Library on West 34th Street (wheelchair loans are available at that location).
 Vehicles will then be directed to park at the Royal Street Parking Structure (formerly PSD).
 Overflow parking will be directed to the Flower Street Parking Structure (formerly PS1) on the corner of Figueroa Street and Exposition Boulevard (enter the structure off of Flower Street).

 There is a limited number of wheelchairs available for checkout, free of charge, behind Leavey Library on West 34th Street.
 Checkout begins at 6 a.m.
 All wheelchairs must be returned by 5 p.m.

 The School of Architecture satellite ceremony will have designated seating for guests with disabilities toward stage right.
 Guests who need to utilize the wheelchair area are permitted to sit with one additional guest only.

-We plan on offering a live stream of the USC Architecture Commencement Ceremony.
-Tell any of your friends and family who cannot join you in person, that they can watch in realtime through Facebook.
-Starting around 11am the feed will begin until when the ceremony comes to a close around 12:30pm.
-We will let you know if this changes.
+We will offer a live stream of the USC Architecture Commencement Ceremony.
+Tell friends and family who cannot join in person to watch in real time through Facebook.
+The feed will begin approximately 11 a.m.
+PST. until the close of the ceremony around 12:30-1:00 p.m.
+PST.